 Concurrent Session 1

-In the past ten years, our school has scaled from 6 to over 500 courses taught completely via web conference annually.
-Our students from all over the world remain engaged while enrollments have increased.
-We’ll explain how through training and support, we maintain high satisfaction rates among faculty and students.
+In the past ten years, Harvard’s Division of Continuing Education has scaled from 6 to over 500 courses taught via web conference annually.
+Our students from around the world remain engaged while enrollments have increased.
+We’ll explain how through training and support, we maintain high satisfaction among faculty and students.

 - Individuals will compile a list of their current resources then work in groups to brainstorm ideas for creating or scaling web conference courses.
 All groups will then participate in a facilitated discussion to evaluate these ideas.